 Reports on Northwestern Safety and Security

 Northwestern has committed to a broad series of actions in pursuit of racial and social justice, including conducting an external review of University Police (UP).
-The results from the review will be publicly released in early 2021.
+The results from the review were publicly released in March 2021.

 The University has an explicit responsibility to ensure the safety and well-being of all members of our community.
 Together, we can reimagine campus safety in the most equitable way possible.
 We pledge to engage our students, faculty, and staff in this process of listening, learning, and acting.